Install SSL certificate on WordPress website for SEO boost and to secure data transfer of your website.

 What is an SSL certificate?

 Secure Sockets Layer (SSL) is global standard security technology.
 This allows a web browser and a webserver to communicate in an encrypted manner.
 The padlock and the HTTPS protocol are enabled when you install one on your website (webserver).
 This enables reliable communication between a web server and a browser.
-In the past, an SSL certificate was only found on domains that had a lot of traffic.

 Three Easy Ways you can use to install SSL on your WordPress site for free